lwalley/LigerCat/README.md

     $ rake db:seed

-### (Optionally) pre-populate Redis with seed data ###
-The data in Redis will be built over time as the application is used, however to improve performance in a production environment you may wish to pre-populate Redis.
-When running LigerCat in development mode, we suggest you skip this step.
-The following rake task will download the seed file and load the data into your environment's Redis store.
-You will need to be connected to the Internet when performing this task and your Redis server needs to be running.
-WARNING: Redis requires a significant amount of memory to store LigerCat data, do not attempt to seed Redis unless you are sure you have sufficient memory to do so. #TODO: estimate the memory required for the seed data.

-    $ rake redis:seed

 ## Running LigerCat in development mode ##

 LigerCat requires a Web server, Redis and a Resque worker to be running.